Waste and recycling collections

 Black wheelie bin

 Please use it to dispose of any non-recyclable wastes.
-All bins must be presented with their lids in the closed position to ensure that no waste escapes prior to collection.
-Any bin that does not comply with this request will not be emptied and a request for a missed collection will be declined.
-No side waste (additional bags or boxes) are permissible
+All bins must be presented with their lids closed to ensure that no waste escapes prior to collection.
+We will not empty bins that do not comply with this request and we will decline any request for a missed collection.
+No side waste (additional bags or boxes) is allowed.

 Brown wheelie bin